-3.1.4 Cost

-Cost is the amount spent on successfully implementing candidate requirements.
+- 154 3.1.4 Cost - 155 Cost is the amount spent on successfully implementing candidate requirements.

-3.1.5 Value
+156 3.1.5 Value

-Value is the importance attached to a set of requirements when compared to other requirements
+157 Value is the importance attached to a set of requirements when compared to other requirements

-3.1.6 Penalty
+158 3.1.6 Penalty

-Penalty refers to the consequences that are faced if a requirement is not implemented.
+159 Penalty refers to the consequences that are faced if a requirement is not implemented.

-3.1.7 Precedence
+160 3.1.7 Precedence

 Precedence refers to the condition that requires the completion of a set of requirements before another set of requirements are implemented.
-Hence, requirements prioritization is aimed at selecting the most appropriate requirements from a set of candidate requirements in order to satisfy the interests, technical constraints and preferences of the stakeholders involved in the software development process [21].
+Hence, requirements prioritization can be said to be aimed at selecting the most appropriate requirements from a set of candidate requirements in order to satisfy the interests, technical constraints and preferences of the stakeholders involved in the software development process [21].

-Karlsson et al. [22] posit that requirement prioritization consist of three consecutive stages which include preparation, execution and presentation stages.
+Karlsson et al. [22] posit that requirement prioritizing consist of three consecutive stages which include preparation, execution and presentation stages.
 In the preparation stage, the stakeholders structure their requirements according to the principles of the requirement prioritization method to be used.
-In the execution stage, the actual requirement prioritization is done using the information provided in the preparation stage while the result of the prioritization is presented to the stakeholders in the presentation phase.
+In the execution stage, the actual requirement prioritization is done using the information provided in the preparation stage while the result of the prioritization are presented to the stakeholders involved in the software development process in the presentation phase.
 This process is illustrated in Fig. 2.

-Fig.2.
+178179 Fig.2.
 Stages of Requirement Prioritization

-3.3 Benefits and Challenges of Prioritizing Software Requirements
+181 3.3 Benefits and Challenges of Prioritizing Software Requirements

-The advantages of requirement prioritization are numerous.
-Hence, different authors have highlighted the benefits of requirement prioritization at various times.
-For instance, Kukreja [23] reported that requirement prioritization facilitates users' involvement in the software development process.
-Hence, all stakeholders involved in the system development agree on the requirements that a particular software release should contain.
-Another benefit of requirement prioritization as viewed by Hatton [16] is that requirements prioritization reduces software failure which is a major challenge in software development process.
-This is in line with the research result of Chaos [24] which reported that only 32% of software development projects are delivered on time, on budget, and with the required features and functions, 44% are delivered late, over budget, and/or with less than the required features and functions while 24% of software development projects are usually terminated before completion or delivered but never used.
-Hence, prioritizing requirements reduces the probability of software failures.
-Requirement prioritization helps to manage limited resources such as cost and duration of a software project by addressing high priority requirements before the consideration of low priority ones.
-Furthermore, requirement prioritization helps in planning for software releases since not all the requirements elicited from multiple stakeholders can be implemented in a single software release [25].
-In addition, prioritizing requirements leads to increased users' satisfaction because it increases the likelihood that the stakeholders' most significant requirements are implemented and delivered first [5].
+182 The advantages of requirement prioritization are numerous.
+Hence, different authors have highlighted 183 the benefits of requirement prioritization at various times.
+For instance, Kukreja [23] reported that 184 requirement prioritization facilitates users' involvement in the software development process.
+Hence, 185 all stakeholders involved in the system development agree on the requirements that a particular 186 software release should contain.
+Another benefit of requirement prioritization as viewed by Hatton [16] 187 is that requirements prioritization reduces software failure which is a major challenge in software 188 development process.
+This is in line with the research result of Chaos [24] which reported that only 189 32% of software development projects are delivered on time, on budget, and with the required 190 features and functions, 44% are delivered late, over budget, and/or with less than the required features and functions while 24% of software development projects are usually terminated before 191 192 completion or delivered but never used.
+Hence, prioritizing requirements will reduce the probability of 193 software failures.
+Requirement prioritization helps to manage limited resources such as cost and 194 duration of a software project by addressing high priority requirements before the consideration of low 195 priority ones.
+Furthermore, requirement prioritization helps in planning for software releases since not 196 all the requirements elicited from multiple stakeholders can be implemented in a single software 197 release [25].
+In addition, prioritizing requirements leads to increased users' satisfaction because it 198 increases the likelihood that the stakeholders' most significant requirements are implemented and 199 delivered first [5].